ImLunaHey/mazda2mqtt/README.md

 >***A too frequent refresh of the data can drain your 12V starter battery of the car.
 So use this Program at your own risk***
 ---

-Please look at the History Section for new Parameters.
+This Program uses an [unofficial API by bdr99](https://github.com/bdr99/node-mymazda), and it may stop working at any time without warning.

 Prerequisites:
-1. Setup your Car in the mymazda app.
+1. Set up your Car in the mymazda app.
 2. Create a second Driver for mazda2mqtt.

 ## Installation Guide: